-If the land is the subject of a special trust the tax-free threshold (currently \$387,000) does not apply when calculating the tax.
+If the land is the subject of a special trust the tax-free threshold (currently \$396,000) does not apply when calculating the tax.

 A special trust is a trust where the only person who meets the definition of 'owner' under the Act is the trustee and therefore not the beneficiaries.
-Special trusts include discretionary trusts and unit trusts However an exemption does apply if the unit trust satisfies certain criteria which classifies it as a fixed trust
+Special trusts include discretionary trusts and unit trusts.
+However an exemption does apply if the unit trust satisfies certain criteria which classifies it as a fixed trust.

-The criteria is set out in the Act.
+The criteria is set out in section 3A of the Land Tax Management Act.
 The question of whether or not certain unit trusts are fixed trusts has been the subject of two major NSW decisions.
 In both cases the Tribunal examined terms of the trust as opposed to the object of the trust.